-- Perspective change: Offering a macro-societal view on the performance of the company - Transparency: Mapping our own impacts and our partners along the value chain - Materiality: Comparing financial and non-financial impacts in a monetary business language - Interdependencies: Better understanding of the correlations between the different capitals - Tangibility: Demonstrating non-financial impacts in monetary terms to improve communication
+- Macro-societal perspective on the external effects of our company - Mapping of our own impacts and of our partners along the value chain - Comparability of financial and non-financial impacts in a language business understands - Better understanding of economic, social, and environmental interdependencies - Pragmatic, efficient, transferable approach and auditable results

 We want to share our experience and learnings with our external partners and stakeholders to contribute to the continued standardization and operationalization of impact valuation.
 We recognize that impact valuation is still an evolving field.
-However, we feel that we have reached a level of maturity at which the outputs from such analyses provide valuable insights to inform communications, reporting, progress monitoring, materiality analyses, risk management, and business decision-making.
+However, we feel that we have reached a level of maturity at which the outputs from such analyses provides valuable insights to inform communications, reporting, progress monitoring, materiality analyses, risk management, and business decision-making.